-By default, temporary files Gravity PDF create are stored in the
+By default temporary files Gravity PDF creates are stored in the

 tmp folder inside the PDF working directory.
 As we discussed in the PDF security documentation this directory is protected from direct access by a

 .htaccess file.
 However, this only works for web servers running Apache or Litespeed.
 This filter allows you to move this folder to a private directory that isn't accessible from the web, ensuring your PDFs stay private.

 Your web server needs write access to the folder you move this directory to.

 Do you host with WP Engine?
 Instead of using the filter below, to protect your PDFs you will need to setup a Redirect Rule in your control panel.
 Set the Source to

 ^/wp-content/uploads/PDF_EXTENDED_TEMPLATES/tmp/.* and the Destination to your home page.

 - The path to the

 - The working directory folder name.
 By default this is

 $upload_path | string